JackDunnNZ/UCIData.jl/README.md

                             optional: the number of classes to use in output datasets.
 Leave as zero to include all classes. (type: Int64, default: 0)
+      -m, --min_size MIN_SIZE
+                            optional: the minimum number of datapoints for each class.
+If any class has fewer than this, no file will be created. (type: Int64,
+                            default: 0)

 For example, if you wanted to normalize the data and were working with a binary classifier (and thus need two classes) you would run `julia convert.jl -n -c 2`

 If `class_size` is set to `1`, then the behavior is slightly different.
 One file will be output for each class in the dataset, in which the respective class will take value `1` while all other classes take value `0`.
 These output files are then suited for the task of distinguishing a single class from all others.

+`min_size` when set ensures that no output files are created where any class has fewer than this number of observations.
+For example, setting this to 10 will ensure that each class present in the output files has more than 10 observations.

 #### From Julia